 Vincent Cardillo, MBA

-In my initial article, I noted that private-equity backed multilocation group practices, or dental service organizations (DSOs), are becoming more influential and controlling a larger portion of the dental market.
-In my 20-plus years of experience growing DSOs, I’ve identified all successful, developing offices’ progress through Six Stages of Growth.
-Therefore, as you transition from solo practitioner (Stage 1), to entrepreneurial (Stage 2), to foundation development (Stage 3), which involves ownership of four to nine offices, following these progressive steps will facilitate your ongoing growth.
+In my initial article, I remarked that private-equity backed multilocation group practices, or dental service organizations (DSOs), are becoming more influential and controlling a larger portion of the dental market space.
+In my 20-plus years of experience growing DSOs, I’ve identified all successful and developing offices’ progress through Six Stages of Growth.
+Hence, as you transition from solo practitioner (Stage 1) to entrepreneurial (Stage 2) with two to three office locations, following these progressive steps will develop your foundation for further expansion.

-Editor’s note: This article is part four of a seven-part series.
-Part five will appear in February.
+Editor’s note: This article is part three of a seven-part series.
+Part four will appear in January.
 Find previous articles on DentalEconomics.com.
 Search “Cardillo.”

 Spotlight sponsored by Henry Schein’s Dentrix Enterprise